Tell Your Tale To Get Others Energized

 One of the lessons in the chapter on leading change, for example, is that people aren’t afraid of change, they’re afraid of not being prepared for change.
 Smith illustrates this point with a story of a 6-year-old boy who was terrified about the fact that the location his school bus would be waiting for him after school would be changing.
 The night before the big change, the father notices that his worried son can’t sleep.
 The father gets the boy up, dresses him in his school clothes and then, writes Smith, "they went on an imaginary journey."
 Pretending he was in school and not at home, the little boy practiced several times, turning right, turning left, going straight, until the boy felt comfortable with the path he was to take.
 The boy even practiced how he would ask a classmate if he could follow him to the school bus — this was plan B. When preparing others for change, Smith encourages readers to tell the story of the boy and the bus stop so people can take comfort that their trepidation is only because they aren’t prepared yet.
 After the training, and reinforced by this story, employees know they will be.

 Packed with a wide variety of stories and scores of key lessons on leadership, Lead with a Story is an engaging and informative resource for any leader.

-To receive free book reviews each week signup for our Executive Book Alert Newsletter
+To receive more book reviews like this every week, sign up for our free Executive Book Alert newsletter

 ©2016 Soundview, Inc. All rights reserved.
 May not be reproduced in whole or in part without written permission.
 Please read our Terms & Conditions.